-- Cycle Count: Number of fastening cycles tool has performed since counter was reset. - Maximum Speed (RPM): Maximum free speed of tool output. - Maximum Torque (Nm): Maximum torque output of tool.
+- Cycle Count: Number of fastening cycles tool has performed since counter was reset. - Speed Range (RPM): Free speed of tool output. - Maximum Torque (Nm): Maximum torque output of tool.

 The following information is used internally by AcraDyne Technicians and not generally relevant to the end user: